Harvester

 Step 1: Download Harvester

-Run the installer and follow the prompts to complete the installation.
-The installation process typically takes around 30 minutes to an hour, depending on the system configuration.
+Run the installation script and follow the prompts to complete the installation.

 Technical Specifications